Selayar Island

 Selayar is the main island of the Selayar Islands (Kepulauan Selayar).
 It lies off the coast of Cape Bira of South Sulawesi Province.
 The Selayar Straits separate it from the mainland of Sulawesi.
-Its main city is Benteng, towns to the south are Tanabau, Padang, Tile-tile, Pariangan, Galung, Layolo, Pa'garangang, Barangbarang, to Appattanah.
+Its principal town is Benteng, while much smaller towns to the south are Tanabau, Padang, Tile-tile, Pariangan, Galung, Layolo, Pa'garangang, Barangbarang, to Appattanah.
 To the north are Parak, Barugayya, Batangmata, Onto, and finally Bonelohe.
-The island is over 50 mi long and very narrow at the eastern end; its area is 798.58 km2.
+The island is over 50 mi long and very narrow at the northern and southern ends; its area is 798.58 km2.
 Benteng is the starting point for diving tours.